 Again, make sure that you are not dragging the highlight downwards or upwards, as this will likely interfere with your shadow.

-Blend it in to your skin for a softer look and you will immediately notice that your skin looks sculpted.
+Blend it in to your skin for a softer look and you will immediately notice that your skin looks sculpted, especially around the jawline and cheekbone areas.
 It’s really that simple.

-Contouring is an amazing technique to learn, especially if you are just starting out in makeup.
+Contouring is an amazing technique to learn how to contour, especially if you are just starting out in makeup.
 The technique creates the illusion of extra definition within the face and creates structure, enhancing your natural beauty in the process.

 It also doesn’t matter what face shape you have.
-The contouring technique is exactly the same, so once you’ve learnt how to contour, you can work on adding in contour with your face shape in mind.
+The contouring technique is exactly the same, so once you’ve learned how to contour, you can work on adding in contour with your face shape in mind.
+With practice, you’ll be able to chisel those features to perfection.

-Whatever your experience with contour, our guide will help you get to grips with it once and for all.
+Whatever your experience with contour, our guide will help you get to grips with it once and for all, helping you achieve the best contour for your unique features and complexion.